-There are many delightful walks and rides in the immediate vicinity.
+THERE ARE MANY delightful walks and rides

+in the immediate vicinity.
 The roads are good and the trails especially lovely.
 The Bow Falls are only a few minutes' walk from the Banff Springs Hotel; the trail which goes up the hill near them affords a lovely view of the falls and the rapids farther up stream.
 The fish hatchery nearby is well worth seeing.

 The Tunnel Mountain motor road, on the east side of the river, gives beautiful views of the town, Bow Valley and the surrounding peaks.
 A trail branches off this road almost opposite the hotel, practically above the falls; following the river at times leading into tiny meadows, it eventually comes out at the far side of Tunnel Mountain.
-The motor trip up this mountain should also be taken.
-The Cave and Basin and Sundance Canyon are two objectives for a walk or ride.
-This Canyon is a cleft in the rocks through which a turbulent stream tumbles.
-In the rock crannies and which a turbulent stream tumbles.
+You can also motor up this mountain.